Shots fired as crowds clash with police in downtown Chicago

 At one point, shots were fired at police and officers returned fire, police spokesman Tom Ahern said on Twitter.
 No officers were injured in the shooting.

 It wasn’t immediately clear what led to the unrest, which began shortly after midnight, but anti-police graffiti was seen in the area.
-Hours earlier, dozens of people had faced off with police after officers shot and wounded a person Sunday in the city’s Englewood neighborhood.
+Hours earlier, dozens of people had faced off with police after officers shot and wounded a person Sunday in the city’s Englewood neighborhood, located about 10 miles (16 kilometers) away.

 Asked for updates on the situation, Ahern told The Associated Press in an email that police planned to hold a news conference Monday morning.